Will the new Ford challenge Europe?

-Last week my wife Natasha and I had the opportunity to spend some time in the car, in the classroom and on the track driving a range of Ford Motor Company and Ford Performance products — notably the Ford GT, Ford Shelby GT350, and the race prepped Ford BOSS302FRS.
-All I can say in hindsight, is ‘wow.’
+Last week I had the opportunity to spend some time in the car, in the classroom and on the track driving a range of Ford Motor Company and Ford Performance products -- notably the Ford GT, Ford Shelby GT350, and the race prepped Ford BOSS302FRS.
+All I can say in hindsight, is 'wow.'

 Reflecting back on the experience, I now wonder, quite seriously whether Ford Performance just might be today the only American automotive manufacturers brand that could rival high end sports car and supercar manufacturers in Europe.
 What a question, but Ford has now made it a serious one to ponder.

-The new and beautiful Ford GT, inspired by the historic Ford GT40, will continue to be seen as a strong global compoetitor to the likes of the Ferrari 488.
+The new and beautiful Ford GT, inspired by the historic Ford GT40, will continue to be seen as a strong global competitor to the likes of the Ferrari 488.

 The race version of the Ford GT350R has also been making impressive marks on the track across the country, and last week I had a chance to drive the track prepared version of the Ford Shelby GT350.

-On the track, it was breathtakingly – good: stable, grounded, sure footed, throaty, full of life and growl, balanced — and doing all of this revving to 8,000 RPM plus!
+On the track, it was breathtaking - good: stable, grounded, sure-footed, throaty, full of life and growl, balanced -- and doing all of this revving to 8,000 RPM plus!
 Did I say the car can HANDLE?
 It really can.
 The new GT350 will give healthy competition to both the Porsche 911 and specifically the much talked about Porsche Cayman GT4.

 A special thank you to, and commendations for both the Ford Performance team and my new friend Henry Ford III, who are re-introducing a great company to the motorsports performance world.
 This just might be the only American company that can rival our European brothers on the world stage.